Mercury dosage

 Carrying out analyses at YesWeLab

-YesWeLab entrusts mercury testing to partner laboratories specializing in environmental and food analysis.
-These laboratories are equipped with graphite furnace ICP-MS and AAS equipment, ensuring detection at extremely low levels and compliance with international standards.
+YesWeLab entrusts mercury testing to partner laboratories specializing in environmental and food analyses.
+These laboratories have ICP-MS and AAS graphite furnace equipment, ensuring detection at extremely low levels and compliance with international standards.

-Since 2020, YesWeLab has been supporting manufacturers in the food, nutraceutical, natural cosmetics and environmental sectors in controlling metal contaminants and validating their products according to regulatory requirements.
+Since 2020, YesWeLab has been supporting food, nutraceutical, natural cosmetics and environmental manufacturers in controlling metallic contaminants and validating their products according to regulatory requirements.

 Technical data